-Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 11, 2018, for the General Fund on a basis consistent with generally accepted accounting principles.
+Budgets and Budgetary Accounting - An unappropriated budget was adopted on September 3, 2019, for the General Fund on a basis consistent with generally accepted accounting principles.
 The District's Board utilizes the budget as a management tool for planning and cost control purposes.
-All annual appropriations lapse at fiscal year-end.
 The budget was not amended during the current fiscal year.
+The Budgetary Comparison Schedule - General Fund presents the original and revised budget amounts, if revised, compared to the actual amounts of revenues and expenditures for the current fiscal year.